What does volunteering require?

-- Select the projects/teams you’d like to join and fill out the Volunteer Profile form.
+- Fill out the Volunteer Profile form and select the projects/teams you’d like to join.
 We’ll review your application and get back to you with more details

 - Team Leaders will follow up with training instructions by email and in groups the week of the festival.

 - Ask 100 volunteers and you may get 100 different answers.

 - Volunteers receive a full-festival pass, camping, parking, t-shirt, and breakfast.

 - Use your skills and talents to help make the festival come alive for everyone.

 - Try something new and discover things you didn’t know you would enjoy.